-The ordinary shares will be represented by American Depositary Shares, or ADSs, each of which represents one ordinary share.
+The ordinary shares may be represented by American Depositary Shares, or ADSs, each of which represents one ordinary share.
 A separate Registration Statement on Form F-6 (Registration No. 333- ) has been filed for the registration of ADSs issuable upon deposit of the ordinary shares.

-Pursuant to Rule 416 under the Securities Act of 1933, as amended, or the Securities Act, the ordinary shares registered hereby also include an indeterminate number of additional ordinary shares as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions.
+Pursuant to Rule 416 under the Securities Act of 1933, as amended, or the Securities Act, the ordinary shares registered hereby also include an indeterminate number of additional (1)

+ordinary shares as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions.

 Estimated solely for purposes of calculating the amount of the registration fee pursuant to Rule 457(o) under the Securities Act.
-Includes the offering price of ordinary shares that the understricts have the ordinary cover over cover cover all transactions.
-(1)
+Includes the offering price of ordinary shares that the